 Tip: I keep a clip with me at all times to close my coffee bags so that I can reuse them.

 No matter what flight you take, the food is always overpriced.

-Instead of buying food at the airport, make your sandwiches before you leave.
-It will be much cheaper and you will be able to save a lot of money.
+Instead of buying food at the airport, make sandwiches before leaving.
+It will be much cheaper, and you will be able to save a lot of money.

 I always make my sandwiches to avoid spending too much money on food.
 It’s a simple tip, but it can make a big difference!

 Walking is one of the best ways to save money.
-It’s free, and it’s a great way to see a city and stay in fit.
+It’s free and a great way to see a city and stay fit.

 I love to walk because it’s a great way to see new things and get some exercise.

 Of course, there is a limit to how far you can walk.

 I have a law if I have a long walk to the destination: If the walk is over 40 minutes, I will take an Uber.